-If you have a Professional or Enterprise subscription, you can chat with aVNC Server user if one is present, or with other VNC Viewer users connected at the same time as you, providing VNC Viewer is running on a desktop computer.
+If you have a subscription which includes in session chat, you can chat with aVNC Server user if one is present, or with other VNC Viewer users connected at the same time as you, providing VNC Viewer is running on a desktop computer.

 Chatting as aVNC Viewer user

-VNC Viewer Start Chat Session toolbar button.
-A message box appears at the bottom of the VNC Viewer window:
+VNC Viewer Start Chat Session button on the toolbar located at the top of the session window while connected to a RealVNC Server.
+A message box appears at the bottom of the RealVNC Viewer window:

-Enter a message and click the Send button.
-The message is broadcast to a Chat dialog visible to you and to all other users:
+- The message is broadcast to a Chat dialog visible to you and to all other users:

 You are identified by the user name with which you authenticated to RealVNC Server, or as VNC Viewer if you did not enter a user name to connect.

-Chatting as a VNC Server user
+Chatting as a RealVNC Server user

-To start a conversation with connected VNC Viewer users:
+To start a conversation with connected RealVNC Viewer users:

 - Select Chat.
 The Chat dialog opens.
 Type text in the field at the bottom: